fenghaitao/spec-kit/templates/commands/specify.md

 ### Step 3: Generate Hardware Behavior Specification

+**Objective**: Create comprehensive hardware specification documenting all device behaviors from the Hardware Specification Document analysis.

 Load the full content of `templates/spec-template.md` to use as the foundation for the specification.

 Write the specification to SPEC_FILE by filling in the placeholders and completing all sections of the loaded template based on your analysis from Step 2. **Do not omit any sections from the template, including all checklists and boilerplate text.**